 We really think Posemaniacs is rich with content when it comes to angles and body forms, and it is free to use as well so you can jump right on it.
 Although if you are looking for something with some clothes draped over it to add some artistic character you will not find those on Posemaniacs, also Posemaniacs representation helps to take the edge off discomfort artists may feel with nudity while still displaying the body fully.

 Any artist will benefit greatly from the videos on the account, it really goes to prove that there is almost nothing you cannot learn on YouTube these days.
 Videos on the account uploaded by Proko helps to provide details on anything an artist would need to know about the human anatomy.
 It shows joints and muscles in details as well as explaining how they work.
-A good knowledge of anatomy helps artists really understand where to start from when it comes to figure drawing and be rest assured that if you go through the videos uploaded by Proko, you will be walking into your figure drawing class confident even if it is your first time, just don’t forget to practice.
+Good knowledge of anatomy helps artists really understand where to start from when it comes to figure drawing and be rest assured that if you go through the videos uploaded by Proko, you will be walking into your figure drawing class confident even if it is your first time, just don’t forget to practice.

 In addition to providing knowledge and animated videos about the human anatomy, there are also videos explaining how to go about different body parts and poses as an artist, translating what you see, starting from a single stroke to achieving more detail.
-We think it is handy for any artist, beginners and intermediates and experts, opening them to wider knowledge to help improve drawing skills, consider it a guided gesture drawing session.
+We think it is handy for any artist, beginners, and intermediates, and experts, opening them to wider knowledge to help improve drawing skills, consider it a guided gesture drawing session.

 Deviantart is a platform for artists to connect, interact and share their creations.
 Places like this are especially useful for artists that are still trying to build confidence in their work or are looking for others with whom they can share ideas and experiences.

-The Deviantart community is made up of different artists coming together to network, as an artist knowing that there is a community of people out there that want to see your creation and will pay for it is very encouraging and Deviantart is a platform where you can make money off art.
+The Deviantart community is made up of different artists coming together to network, as artist knowing that there is a community of people out there that want to see your creation and will pay for it is very encouraging and Deviantart is a platform where you can make money off art.

 We think Deviantart is extensive, the amount of reach you have, the materials you are exposed to, and so on.
-Being the largest social media for artists, Deviantart stands as a go-to place for any artists seeking to express themselves, expose themselves or even find inspiration from other artist.
+Being the largest social media for artists, Deviantart stands as a go-to place for any artists seeking to express themselves, expose themselves or even find inspiration from other artists.
 All you have to do is register and set up your profile.